What does self-organization mean

 - Beehive: Produces honey

-Practical models described approaches on how to give a team specific impulses to develop in a certain direction on the basis of these findings:
+Practical models described approaches for giving a team specific impetus to develop in a particular direction based on these findings:

 - CDE: Containers, Differences and Exchanges by Glenda Eoyang